catherineDiaz/Website/README.md

 The officer slider follows the following format.
 To add a new officer, copy the entire section of code and replace the correct information on *index.php*:

 Note: the officer image sizes are currently 300x300px.
+Descriptions should be less than 370 characters long.

 ```HTML
 <span><img src="images/officers/brooke.jpg" alt="image02">